Salilw1999/iesg-whitelabel-grafana/docs/sources/alerting/configure-notifications/template-notifications/examples.md

 {{< admonition type="note" >}}
 Avoid adding extra information about alert instances in notification templates, as this information is only visible in the notification message.

-Instead, you should [use annotations or labels](ref:template-annotations-and-labels) to add information directly to the alert, ensuring it's also visible in the alert state and alert history within Grafana.
+Instead, you should [use annotations or labels](ref:template-annotations-and-labels) to add information directly to the alert, ensuring it's also visible in the alert state and alert history within IESG.
 You can then print the new alert annotation or label in notification templates.
 {{< /admonition >}}

 This page provides various examples illustrating how to template common notification messages.
 For more details about notification templates, refer to: